SCK22/helper_functions_sck/README.md

 Interested in using these functions? checkout my [ipython notebook](howtouse/How%20to%20use.ipynb) which outlines how these functions can be used.

+I used the functions in this repository for analysis and model building, you can refer to the github code here[https://github.com/SCK22/CustomerEngagement]
 Suggestions are welcome, please click here to send an email: [S.Chaithanya Kumar](mailto:chaithanyakumar.ds@gmail.com?subject=[GitHub]SCK22/HelperFunctions)